ungoogled-software/ungoogled-chromium-binaries/README.md

 4. Use `utilities/platform_ini_generator.py` to generate an INI file with the correct URLs to binaries.
 It requires paths to a locally stored copy of the binaries for computing hashes.
 Redirect the standard output to an `.ini` file in the `config/platforms` directory with the corresponding version as the name.
 Use the `-h` or `--help` argument for more details.
     * If a directory structure in `config/platforms` doesn't exist for the binary's target platform and version, create the necessary directories with the associated `display_name` files in the same manner as existing platforms.
 5. If necessary, update `config/valid_versions`.
 If you are uploading the first build for a new version of ungoogled-chromium, this needs to be updated.
-6. Run `utilities/site_generator.py` to generate the new HTML files.
-There are no arguments.
-It must be run from the root of the repository.
-7. Push the resulting changes in the repository.
+6. Push your changes in the repository; these changes should only be of files in `config/`.
 Make a pull request against the main repository.
     * This can be bypassed if one is part of the [Binaries Team](//github.com/orgs/ungoogled-software/teams/binaries-team).

 Notes: